HsinChang/notes-sc-400/tmp.md

 Incorrect:
 *app discovery policies* to alert you when new apps are detected within your organization Folder path to the *file path exclusions* excludes certain paths and files from DLP monitoring.
+Make **unsanctioned** only prevents the application from accessing cloud resources that are protected by Microsoft Defender for Cloud Apps
 1.